envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: When will the GitHub Dependency graph for your repository be updated?
 (Choose two.)

-a) When anyone pushes a change to the repository of one of your dependencies.
+a) When your repository publishes a new git tag.

-b) When you push a commit to the repository's default branch, only if that changes or adds a supported manifest/lockfile.
+b) When the GitHub Actions workflow that uses the `actions/dependency-graph` GitHub Action is triggered.

-c) When you push any commit to the repository's default branch.
+c) When you push a commit to the repository's default branch, only if that changes or adds a supported manifest/lockfile.

 d) When your repository publishes a new release.

-e) When your repository publishes a new git tag.
+e) When anyone pushes a change to the repository of one of your dependencies.

-f) When the GitHub Actions workflow that uses the `actions/dependency-graph` GitHub Action is triggered.
+f) When you push any commit to the repository's default branch.

-A:: **Answer(s):** A, B
+A:: <span style="color: #f800f8">**Answer(s): E, C</span>

 When anyone pushes a change to the repository of one of your dependencies.; When you push a commit to the repository's default branch, only if that changes or adds a supported manifest/lockfile.